Mikołaj Radziwiłł the Black: Legacy

 With the exception of his daughter Anna, all his children converted to Roman Catholicism and became ardent supporters of the Counter Reformation.
 He is remembered by a statue in the Brest Millennium Monument.

+In the early 21st century Mikołaj Radziwiłł the Black's remains and his cousin Mikołaj Radziwiłł the Red's remains were discovered in the cellar of a demolished Evangelical Reformed Church of the Dubingiai Castle and in 2009 they were reburied during a formal ceremony in the Radziwiłł Pantheon of the Dubingiai Castle.